bindpratapsingh/The_Route_Cause/README.md

 # 🚦 The Route Cause - AI-Powered Traffic Management System
-**Submission for Smart India Hackathon 2025**
+### *"Intelligent Traffic Flow for a Smarter India"*

 ---